Nonakesh/nonakesh/content/projects/tilecomposer.md

 A procedural content generation asset with a focus on usability.

-Internally, it uses constraint solvers to fit together tiles on a grid while following constraints created by the user.
+Internally, it uses constraint solvers to fit tiles together on a grid while following constraints created by the user.
-It can use the Wave Function Collapse algorithm or the Z3 SMT solver.

 <!--more-->